 Revealing a level of sky darkness, even greater than predicted, making Eagleview a true dark sky site and excellent for deep sky observing and imaging!

 At nearly 1500m above sea level, this is a reasonably regular scene in winter at Eagleview, most dumps are light to moderate, as seen here and easily navigated with an AWD SUV

-Always dreamed of having an observatory location that gets to be above the clouds sometimes! - taken from our neighbours place at 1350m ASL
+Always dreamed of having an observatory location that gets to be above the clouds sometimes! - taken from the middle of the property at 1435m ASL

 <--- Use your screen slider to pan across the whole 360 deg panorama --->